department-of-veterans-affairs/va.gov-team/platform/information-architecture/README.md

 **There are 2 primary focus areas of IA support on VSP**
 1. **Site Structure** The overall structure and organization of all content and tools on VA.gov.
 The structure impacts content design, page flow, URLs, labeling and SEO.
 We also help ensure proper redirects and/or vanity URLs are in place if needed.

-2. **Navigation Design** The flow, labeling and experience of all navigation elements and the identification of primary entry points and key cross-linking opportunities.
+2. **Navigation and Wayfinding** The flow, labeling and experience of all navigation elements and the identification of primary entry points and key cross-linking opportunities.
 This includes top and left navigation components, home and hub page links, the breadcrumb, footer links, related link components, inline content links, etc.